 Canadian Modernist Magazines Project – Principal Investigator

 - A public-facing digital repository and virtual research hub for those interested in reading, analyzing, or teaching Canadian modernist “little magazines.”
 The CMMP website will include critical introductions of select Canadian modernist magazines, tools for computational analysis of the transcribed texts, sample lesson plans, and relevant syllabi.
-Partnered with the Modernist Versions Project, Editing Modernism in Canada, the Blue Mountain Project, Princeton University Library, McGill University Archives, Dalhousie University, and the University of New Brunswick, University of Toronto Libraries, and Mount Allison University.
+Partnered with the Modernist Versions Project, Editing Modernism in Canada, the Blue Mountain Project, Princeton University Library, McGill University Archives, Dalhousie University, the University of New Brunswick, University of Toronto Libraries, and Mount Allison University.
 Grant funded by the Social Sciences and Humanities Research Council of Canada.

 Mapping Alcohol Consumption in F. Scott Fitzgerald’s ‘May Day’: A Digital Critical Edition (in progress) – Principal Investigator

 - An annotated edition of the 1920 public-domain text of “May Day,” which will feature an integrated map, critical apparatus, and sample lesson plans.
 TEI mark-up of the text will also facilitate interactive DH course assignments for my “Alcohol in/and Modernist Fiction” course.